At a Glance

 Develop a debt repayment plan

 The snowball method of debt repayment prioritizes paying off the smallest balance first.
 Once that has been eliminated, you’ll work toward your next smallest balance, i.e., snowballing.
 The concept is to make minimum payments on all debts, except the smallest balance, which you’ll pay as much as possible.
 Then repeat this process until all your debt is paid off.
-The snowball method likely won’t save you as much money on interest fees, but it can have a positive psychological effect as you’ll see small victories.
+If you’re having trouble, using a debt snowball calculator is a good place to start to see how this could work for you.

 The avalanche method of debt repayment instead focuses on paying off the debt with the highest interest rate first.
 Like the snowball method, the concept is to pay the minimum on all debts, while throwing as much money as you can at the debt with the highest interest rate.
 Once that debt is paid, move on to the next highest interest rate and continue the cycle until all your debts are paid.